danielonai/SimonSays/README.md

 1.Clone the repository

-2.Install dependencies: npm i --legacy-peer-deps (Important!, as the requirement were to use react navigation v5 this commend is neccessary since that package is outdated and no longer supported)
+2.Install dependencies: npm i --legacy-peer-deps (Important!, as the requirements were to use react navigation v5 this command is neccessary since that package is outdated and no longer supported)

 3.Run the project: npm start